dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 ggplot(data,aes(x=price))
 ```

 **Specify the type of plot**: Then we add in the geometry to specify the type of plot.
-We can specify additional parameter as argument which will control the look of the plot
+We can specify additional parameters as arguments which will control the look of the plot

 ```R
 # Plot a histogram where bindwidth=50 and specify the edge and fill colors